MeetRathodNitsan/MCP/README.md

 > “What is AI?” → ✅ Instant response

 ✅ **Automatic Intent Detection**
-MCP intelligently detects whether you're:
+Quorb intelligently detects whether you're:
 - Asking a question
 - Wanting to download a file
 - Requesting code

-✅ **Auto-Start Server**
-No need to start your backend manually.
-MCP includes a Python auto-launcher that starts the LLM server only when needed — and shuts it down when idle.

 ✅ **Clean Chat UI**
 Minimalist extension UI built with HTML, CSS, and JavaScript.
 All responses appear as friendly chat bubbles.